Charcoal-SE/charcoal-se.github.io/about.md

 The Stack Exchange network empowers and
 [strongly encourages its users to participate in quality assurance and moderation][1] of the content on its sites.
-We are, generally speaking, regular users who are doing what we can to make the best of this mandate, and help enforce the anti-spam and anti-abuse rules that the network community as a collective have established.
+We in the Charcoal team are, generally speaking, regular users who are doing what we can to make the best of this mandate, and help enforce the anti-spam and anti-abuse rules that the network community as a collective have established.

   [1]: https://stackoverflow.blog/2009/05/18/a-theory-of-moderation/

 Stack Exchange also has a reputation system which gives users more control over moderation tools as they earn the trust of their peers.
 For example, an anonymous visitor or a new user can't flag posts or participate in chat.

 On a typical day, we process on the order of a hundred spam reports across the network.